WinVector/rquery/Examples/Arrow/Arrow.md

     ##   jointype = "LEFT", by = c('g'))
     ## )

-The arrows compose exactly when the pre-conditions meet the post conditions.
+The arrows can be composed exactly when the pre-conditions meet the post conditions.

 Here are two examples of violating the pre and post conditions.
 The